Volv1t3/SystemDesign/TheoryModule/Writerside/topics/Project-1-―-Pizza-Delivery-System.md

 </p></li>
 <li><b><format color="CornFlowerBlue">Alternative Flow</format></b>:
 <p>
-If the internal payment method validation fails, the system informs the customer of the specific error, including the information that caused the error, and requests correction.
+If the internal <b>payment method validation</b> fails, the system informs the customer of the specific error, including the information that caused the error, and requests correction.
 When attempting to remove a payment method that is set as default, the system requires the customer to select a new default method first.
-If a payment method is currently associated with an active order, the system prevents its removal and notifies the customer of the significance of this payment method in the system at that moment.
+If a <b>payment method</b> is currently associated with an active <b>order</b>, the system prevents its removal and notifies the customer of the significance of this payment method in the system at that moment.
 In cases where the customer attempts to add a payment method that already exists, the system prompts them to update the existing entry instead.
 </p></li>
 </list>
 <img alt="ManagePaymentMethods.png" src="ManagePaymentMethods.png" thumbnail="true"/>
 </def>
 <def title="Manage User Defined information">